Where are they now? Saka’s team-mates from his last Arsenal U23 game

 “For a young man he’s a very talented individual and I’m sure the supporters have enjoyed seeing the impact he has made in the heart of defence already.”

 Clarke has since gained further experience on loan at Ross County and Hibernian.
 He remains on Arsenal’s books and is currently out at Stoke City.

 A local lad, Bola was on the bench for Arsenal’s 5-0 win against Nottingham Forest in September 2019 but never made his senior Gunners bow.

 The 23-year-old made 12 appearances during his loan spell at League One side Rochdale before returning to Arsenal’s Under-23s in January 2021.
 He was sold to Rotherham United that summer and is now on the fringes of the Millers’ squad.

 Despite being appointed captain of Arsenal-Under 23s, Burton couldn’t see a path into their first team and joined Croatian side Dinamo Zagreb in February 2020.

 “It was a risk to move here,” Burton told the Sun in March 2021.
 “I felt I was ready for first-team football and I’d got to an age where I needed that experience.

 “The history of Dinamo bringing through top young players like [Luka] Modric has always been excellent.
 The way they brought through world-class midfielders attracted me.
 So many Croatia internationals came through here.
 It’s a great place to be as a young player.”

-The 21-year-old initially started in the reserves but has made a few senior appearances this season and was on the bench for their Europa League win over Tottenham in 2021.
+The 21-year-old initially started in the reserves but has since made a handful of appearances and was on the bench for their Europa League win over Tottenham in 2021.
 Burton remains on Dinamo’s books but is currently out on loan at League Of Ireland side Sligo Rovers.